Project Skills

 | Symlink sync mode | ✓ | Per-target via skillshare target <name> --mode symlink -p |

---track repos | ✓ | Cloned to .skillshare/skills/_repo/, added to .gitignore (logs/ and trash/ are also ignored by default) |
+--track repos | ✓ | Cloned to .skillshare/skills/_repo/, added to .gitignore (logs/, trash/, and backups/ are also ignored by default) |

 --discover | ✓ | Detect and add new targets to existing project config |